 Who will my insurance company work with after I hire a public adjuster?

 Once you sign a contract with a public adjuster, the public adjuster will notify your insurance company, who will then send all correspondence to your public adjuster.
 You should ask the public adjuster to routinely update you on the progress of your claim.
-The insurance proceeds will be sent to you and you must then give the adjuster the fee that you agreed to on the contract with him.
+The insurance proceeds generally will be paid jointly to you and the Public Adjuster.

 Do I have to sign a contract with a public adjuster?